-The commercial success of cabozantinib will depend upon the degree of market acceptance of the product candidate among physicians, patients, health care payors, private health insurers and the medical community.
+The commercial success of cabozantinib will depend upon the degree of market acceptance of the product candidate among physicians, patients, health care payors, and the medical community.

-Our ability to commercialize cabozantinib will be highly dependent upon the extent to which the product candidate gains market acceptance among physicians; patients; health care payors, such as Medicare and Medicaid; private health insurers, including managed care organizations and group purchasing organizations, and the medical community.
+Our ability to commercialize cabozantinib, if it is approved for commercial sale, will be highly dependent upon the extent to which the product candidate gains market acceptance among physicians; patients; health care payors, such as Medicare and Medicaid; and the medical community.
 If cabozantinib does not achieve an adequate level of acceptance, we may not generate adequate product revenues, if at all, and we may not become profitable.
 The degree of market acceptance of cabozantinib, if approved for commercial sale, will depend upon a number of factors, including:

-- the effectiveness, or perceived effectiveness, of cabozantinib in comparison to competing products; - · the existence of any significant side effects of cabozantinib, as well as their severity in comparison to those of any competing products; - potential advantages or disadvantages in relation to alternative treatments; - · indications for which cabozantinib is approved; - the ability to offer cabozantinib for sale at competitive prices; - relative convenience and ease of administration; - · the strength of marketing and distribution support; and - · sufficient third-party coverage or reimbursement.
+- the effectiveness, or perceived effectiveness, of cabozantinib in comparison to competing products; - · the existence of any significant side effects of cabozantinib, as well as their severity in comparison to those of any competing products; - potential advantages or disadvantages in relation to alternative treatments; - the timing of market entry relative to competitive treatments; - indications for which cabozantinib is approved; - the ability to offer cabozantinib for sale at competitive prices; - relative convenience and ease of administration; - the strength of marketing and distribution support; and - sufficient third-party coverage or reimbursement.